 My eyes pooled with tears.
 I sniffed discretely, took a deep breath and, in my best handwriting, printed in the small boxes.
 As I listed the classes I had been taking in my prior high school, my tears trickled down my cheek.

 I didn’t want to live in Hawaii.
 I wanted to go back to Alabama.
 I hated moving.
 I hated being a military dependent.
 Yet going back was not an option.

-The registrar handed me my schedule and introduced me to the student aide, who would escort me to my first period class.
-I glanced at the student and back to registrar.
-Could you really wear short shorts, a spaghetti-strapped tank top and flip-flops without violating dress code?
+The registrar handed me my schedule and introduced me to the student aide, who would escort me to my first-period class.
+I glanced at the student and back to the registrar.
+Could you really wear short shorts, a spaghetti-strapped tank top and flip-flops without violating the dress code?
 I blinked rapidly and followed the aide.

 The aide opened a classroom door and the teacher paused.
 My heart pounded; I always hated being the new kid, and I especially hated being the center of attention.
 When my eyes adjusted to the dimly lit classroom, I got the first look at my Spanish teacher.
 My Chinese Spanish teacher.